RegenPass-eth-denver/.github/profile/README.md

 - **Immersive AR Experience**
   Engage with dynamic AR assets as soon as the camera opens, enhancing the in-person experience with interactive digital overlays.

-- **AI-Powered Booth Recognition**
+- **AI-Powered Booth Recognition & Agent Flow**
-  Utilize AI to process booth banners and accurately determine the associated chain (e.g., Chainlink or Base), which in turn dictates the style of the dynamic AR POAP displayed.
+  As soon as the camera activates, the integrated AI agent begins scanning the image.
+This real-time analysis not only recognizes booth banners and identifies the associated chain (e.g., Chainlink or Base) but also dynamically provides the client with a tailored transaction builder.
+This ensures that the correct minting process is initiated based on the detected chain booth.

 - **Cross-Chain POAP Minting via CCIP/Chainlink**
   Initiate a mint function on Sepolia that leverages CCIP to direct the actual minting on the target blockchain as determined by the recognized booth, ensuring optimal cross-chain interoperability.